Important changes to life support requirements from 1 August 2021

 To register your life support request:

-- return the completed form to us by post, fax or email.
+- return your medical confirmation to us by post, fax or email.

 You may also be eligible for concessions or rebates depending on state-based policy arrangements and the type of life support equipment you use.